Fluctuating landscapes and heavy tails in animal behavior: Slowly fluctuating landscapes: generality of heavy tails

-Notice, however, that in the empirical estimation of the connected correlation function, the expectation values are typically estimated by averaging in time (see Appendix A).
-In the presence of slow time scales, we expect that such temporal averages $\hat{\mu}_x = \frac{1}{T_\text{exp}}\int_0^{T_\text{exp}} x(t) dt$ will deviate significantly from the ensemble average of $x$ with respect to the invariant measure $\pi(x)$, $\mu_x = \int x\pi(x) dx$.
-Such weak ergodicity breaking results in finite-size effects in the estimation of the connected correlation function from time series data \cite{Cavagna2018}.
-In particular, when $x$ relaxes to its steady state expectation value $\mu_x$ on time scales comparable to the observation time $T_\text{exp}$, we expect that on average $x(t)-\hat{\mu}_x$ will change signs as time progresses.
-This transient behavior results in apparent long-range anti-correlations, since on average $x(t)-\hat{\mu}_x$ and $x(t+\tau)-\hat{\mu}_x$ will have different signs for large $\tau$ \footnote{A similar observation has been done in the analysis of spatial correlation functions in flocks of birds \cite{Cavagna2010}.}.
-Therefore, we expect that our derivation of Eq.\,\ref{eq:C_x_asymp} will deviate from the direct empirical estimation of the connected autocorrelation function, particularly when slow time scales are present in the dynamics.
-Indeed, when we estimate the connected correlation function directly through temporal averages (see Appendix A), we observe the appearance of long-range anti-correlations, Fig.\,\ref{fig:5}(b).
-Importantly, using our analytical derivation of the non-connected correlation $\hat{C}_x(\tau)$ and the results of \cite{Desponds2016}, we can derive an expression for the finite-size correction $C_c(\tau)$ to the connected correlation (see Appendix D), that correctly approximates the behavior of the empirical estimate of $C_x(\tau)$, Fig.\,\ref{fig:5}(b).
+In the previous double-well example, we used symmetry of the potential to avoid estimating the means.
+In general, we have to resort to empirical estimations via averaging in time (see Appendix A).
+In the presence of slow time scales, we expect that temporal averages $\hat{\mu}_x = \frac{1}{T_\text{expt}}\int_0^{T_\text{expt}} x(t) dt$ will deviate from ensemble averages, resulting in finite-size effects \cite{Cavagna2018}.
+In particular, we expect that on average $x(t)-\hat{\mu}_x$ will change sign as time progresses.
+This transient behavior results in apparent long-range anti-correlations, since $x(t)-\hat{\mu}_x$ and $x(t+\tau)-\hat{\mu}_x$ will tend to have different signs for large $\tau$ \footnote{A similar observation has been done in the analysis of spatial correlation functions in flocks of birds \cite{Cavagna2010}.}.
+Therefore, we expect that Eq.\,\ref{eq:C_x_asymp} will deviate from empirical estimations when slow time scales are present.
+Indeed, when we estimate $C_x$ through temporal averages (see Appendix A), we do observe long-range anti-correlations, see Fig.\,\ref{fig:5}(b).
+Importantly, using our analytical derivation of the non-connected correlation $\hat{C}_x(\tau)$ and results in Ref.~\cite{Desponds2016}, we derive an expression for the finite-size correction $C_c(\tau)$ (see Appendix F), that captures empirical estimate of $C_x(\tau)$, as shown in Fig.\,\ref{fig:5}(b).

-As $T_s$ becomes smaller, the finite-size effects become less apparent, reflecting the fact that the slowest generated timescales are closer to the mean hopping rate, Fig.\,\ref{fig:5}(c).
-Conversely, finite-size effects become clearer the larger $T_s$ is.
-In addition, for sufficiently small $\tau_s$ we observe that the non-connected correlation function exhibits exponential tails, which become a power law only when $\tau_s \sim T_\text{exp}$, Fig.\,\ref{fig:S_DW_acfs}(a-left), which is the regime in which our adiabatic approximation holds.
-However, even when the tail of the correlation function is exponential, finite-size corrections are still apparent, as long as the exponential timescales are sufficiently long to be comparable to the measurement time scale, Fig.\,\ref{fig:S_DW_acfs}(a-right,b).